CPrompt/check_races/README.md

 The href portion contains the page where the torrent link is.
 Since this is a new torrent, we scrape that page using the function "scrape\_page"

-The last step is to simply use wget to download the torrent file that is linked.
+The last step is to simply use wget or Dan Folkes "Magnet\_To\_Torrent2" module to convert the magnet to a torrent, and then to download the torrent file that is linked.
 We specify the directory in the "static/config.json" file for each differnt race.

 From there, rtorrent is used to download the file.

 Rtorrent can also send notification when a download is complete.
 To do this we can simply use a bash file to call the "send\_email.py" script.
 That is the reason the call to main